be-ns/event_fraud/README.md

 * `User Class` - Leave-One-Out dummy-ized variables for 4 of the 5 user types.
 * `Created to Start` - Utilized timestamp data to measure the elapsed time between when the event was created and when it started.

 Special care was taken to ensure all variables were in the correct format (no `Boolean`s were left as `int64`'s).
-All data was cleaned using Pandas using Python 3.
+All data was cleaned using Pandas & Python 3.

 _Modeling / Evaluation_:
 We used F1-score and three fold cross validation to measure the accuracy of the model, since we had unbalanced classes.
 Normal accuracy meausures would be pointless, since we had less than 10% of data being categorized as Fraudulent.
 Class balancing was the most vital aspect for our model to be accurate.